elts6570/ML_classification/README.md

 - Each tutorial follows the following structure:
    1. How the algorithms works
-   2. What are its tunable parameters
+   2. What its tunable parameters are
-   3. What diagnostics can we use to assess the algorithm's performance on a dataset
+   3. What diagnostics we can use to assess the algorithm's performance on a dataset
-   4. How can we improve its performance
+   4. How we can improve its performance

 - The code is written in Python and utilizes scikit-learn.

-- Clone the repository to your local machine.
+- Clone the repository to your local machine and request access to the data by the author in order to run the scripts.

 ## Dependencies: